dazzshins/practice/README.md

 ## File Structure
 data: this folder contains the following .dat files:
 *movies*, *ratings*, *users*.
-It also has a README which has details about each file.
+It also has a info_datasets which has details about each file.

 src: this folder contains **etl_script.py**: the PySpark code for this analysis.
 In order to run it, *pip, pyspark, findspark, pytest* has to be installed in the Python virtual environment.